 The most common grounds for divorce in South Carolina is the “no-fault” ground of “one year continuous separation.”
 This means that you and your spouse have been living separately for at least one year, with no hope of reconciliation.
 This is the simplest and most straightforward ground for divorce, as it does not require either party to prove fault or wrongdoing.
 Continuous separation requires that the two parties have not cohabitated the same home continuously for one full year.

-Another ground for divorce in South Carolina is “adultery.”
+Any other ground besides one year separation is referred to as a fault ground.
+One such fault ground for divorce in South Carolina is “adultery.”
 This means that one spouse has had sexual relations with someone other than their spouse.
 To prove adultery, the innocent spouse must present evidence of the affair, such as testimony from a witness or photographic evidence.
 This is a two-part process including: 1) opportunity; and 2) inclination.

 “Physical cruelty” is another ground for divorce in South Carolina.
 This means that one spouse has physically harmed the other.
 The injured spouse must show evidence of the physical harm, such as medical records or police reports.